Aarhus-Psychiatry-Research/psycop-common/psycop/projects/scz_bp/README.md

-# scz_bp prediction
+# Transition to schizophrenia/bipolar prediction
-Projscz_bp-specific code for predicting scz_bp initiation in hospital-admitted patients
+Project code for predicting diagnostic progression to schizophrenia or bipolar disorder via machine learning

 ## Running the pipeline